AccessibleSmiles

 Program Overview:

-Thanks to our trusted partnership with Bethel Kids Dental, your child will be cared for by a compassionate team with experience working with children with diverse needs, creating a positive and supportive environment throughout the process.
+Thanks to our partnership with Bethel Kids Dental, your child will be supported by a compassionate team with experience working with children with diverse needs.

 How We Help Families Like Yours